clvoloshin/RL_Algos/research/slitherin/README.md

 ## Replication

-To replicate: Clone the directory and follow the following:
+To replicate: Clone the directory and follow the following: (use -hless flag for headless server if you dont have a display)
 ~~~
 pip install gym
 cd /dir/RL_Algos/gym-snake